Skip Navigation

 All figures should be described in the text separately.
 The description order must be the same as in the footnotes in tables and should be in recognizable sentences.
 In microscopic pictures, staining methods and magnification ratio should be indicated.

-Organization of Manuscript: Review articles
+Organization of Manuscript: Review Articles

 • 1.
 The Editorial Board requests review articles of particular titles and text.
 The author can describe text that is not itemized.